Airport News Release

 The airport started as a grass landing strip in the late 1940s.
 The first paved runway, constructed in the 1950s, was 60 by 4,400 feet.
 In 1968, the runway was lengthened to 6,600 feet with funds raised by local businessmen.

 There were several land acquisition projects over the years to accommodate future airport expansion.
 In 1985, a new 100-by-7,100-foot runway was constructed south of the old runway, which was converted into a taxiway.
 In 2000, the old taxiway was removed and replaced with a new 35-by-7,100-foot taxiway.
 In the fall of 2007, construction of a new access roadway began to accommodate a 1,800-foot runway extension which was completed in August 2008, bringing the total runway length to 8,900 feet.
 This added length gives aircraft currently using the airport greater operational stage lengths, which means they will be able to put on more fuel to travel greater distances without stopping to refuel.
 This is especially important during the hotter summer months when the airport’s 7,085-foot elevation makes it more difficult for aircraft to take off with a full load of fuel and passengers.

-The Airport Board is responsible for the operations, maintenance and development of the Pinedale Airport.
+The Airport Board is responsible for the operations and development of the Pinedale Airport.

-The Airport Board meets on the third Wednesday of every month at 3:30 pm.
-During the fall and winter meetings are held at 4:30 pm.
+The Airport Board meets on the first Wednesday of every month at 4:30 pm.